oconnor663/bao/docs/spec.md

   the decoder's storage requirements much larger.
-Also, as noted by the Keccak/SHA-3 team in [*Sufficient conditions*](https://eprint.iacr.org/2009/210.pdf), THEX doesn't domain-separate the root node, and so it's vulnerable to length extension regardless of the security of the underlying hash function.
+Also, as noted by the Keccak/SHA-3 team in [*Sufficient conditions*](https://eprint.iacr.org/2009/210.pdf), THEX doesn't domain-separate its root node, so it's vulnerable to length extension regardless of the security of the underlying hash function.
 - [Tree
   Hashing](https://www.cryptolux.org/mediawiki-esc2013/images/c/ca/SL_tree_hashing_esc.pdf)